cyberark/ark-sdk-golang/docs/sdk/schemas.md

 }
 ```

-All models can be found [here](https://github.com/cyberark/ark-sdk-golang/tree/main/ark_sdk_golang/pkg/models) and are separated to folders based on topic, from auth to services
+All models can be found [here](https://github.com/cyberark/ark-sdk-golang/tree/main/pkg/models), and are separated into folders according to type.